 Having aroused the Wawel dragon, daily life in the village took a turn for the worst.
 Every single day, something or someone would disappear.
 Sometimes a sheep, sometimes another cow, sometimes one of the villagers.
 Efforts were made to slay the ravenous beast, but the regular posse that was formed was no match for the formidable Smok.
 Numerous gave their lives to try and match the monster with their primitive weapons that barely made an impact upon it.

-The villagers were so thankful that curse of their own making was vanquished, that they immediately installed Krakus as King and named the settlement after him.
+The villagers were so thankful that the curse of their own making was vanquished, that they immediately installed Krakus as King and named the settlement after him.
 Magnificent structures were built in his honor and when he finally passed away, a state funeral was held.
 These days Krakow is immensely proud of their Wawel dragon legend.
 As well as the buildings that celebrate Krakus and his accomplishments, tourists can even signal fire from the metal dragon sculpture by texting SMOK to 7168.
 This is all done with natural gas in a much more controlled and safer manner than the sulfur Krakus was said to have used in his potion.

 Sites pulled 6 April 2016